dundeemt/learn-howto-branch/README.md

 learn-howto-branch
 ==================

-practice branching and merginggit branch  - lists branch, current active branch marked with asterisk (*)
+practice branching and merging

+`git branch`  - lists branch, current active branch marked with asterisk (*)

 git branch branch-name - to create a branch named, branch-name, at the current point from the current branch git checkout branch-name - Switch to the new branch